 Bricker advises having a sense of curiosity towards the feelings.
 Notice if you have butterflies in your stomach, or a tightening in your muscles.
 He recommends the “leaves on a stream” method.
 To do this you simply imagine yourself beside a stream, on which leaves gently float by.
 Place each thought and negative feeling on individual leaves and watch them float away.

 2. Make Time for Traction

-Planning is so critical to beating distractions, because if you don’t plan your day, surely someone else will!
-When you’re not clear on how you want to do with your time, anything and everything becomes a potential distraction.
+Planning is critical to beating distractions, because if you don’t plan your day, surely someone else will!
+When you’re not clear on how you want to deal with your time and attention, anything and everything becomes a potential distraction.

 First, you need to turn your values into time.
-Of course many of us want to spend more time with things that matter most to us: our family, friends and hobbies, but oftentimes we fail to do so.
-Why?
-Because we don’t make time for them in our day.
+Of course, many of us want to spend more time with things that matter most to us: our family, friends and hobbies.
+But, we often fail to do so because we don’t make time for them in our day.

 So, you must acquire the attributes and values of the person you want to become.

-Examples might include being a contributing member of a team, a loving and caring parent, a fair and loving partner, continuing education, becoming physically fit, or giving back to your community.
-SO many of us wish to subscribe to these values, but without making the time to take actions to live them out, they’re simply empty aspirations.
+Examples might include becoming a contributing member of a team, spending quality time with your children, jumping into continuing education, becoming physically fit, or giving back to your community.
+Many of us wish to subscribe to these values, but without making the time to take actions to live them out, they’re simply empty aspirations.